 This is the most important thing you will ever protect in crypto.

 From one mnemonic, a wallet can generate unlimited private keys.
 From each private key, one public key is derived.
-The math is one-way—you can't reverse-engineer a mnemonic from a public key.
+The math only works forward—you can't reverse-engineer a mnemonic from a public key.

 Self-custody eliminates intermediaries.
 No bank decides whether to process your transaction.
 No exchange can freeze your account.
 No institution can fail and take your funds with it.